.

 Our Maestro, William Henry Curry

 Maestro Curry was appointed Music Director and Conductor of the Durham Symphony on May 7th, 2009.
 During his fifty-year career, he has conducted over forty major orchestras.
-Maestro Curry is the first African American Music Director of a symphony in the history of the South; our concerts reflect his broad experience.
+Maestro Curry is the only African-American Music Director of a symphony in the history of the South; our concerts reflect his broad experience.

 .